kubewarden/high-risk-service-account-policy/README.md

 The policy rejects a workload as soon as it found a blocked operation.
 Therefore, it avoids hitting the Kubernetes API too many times before rejecting the request.

-## Kubernetes Authorization API considerations

-Kubernetes authorization API allow cluster operators to define multiple authorizers (or authorization plugins).
-Each one can have different results.
-And to reflect this, the `SubjectAccessReviewStatus` (which is the data returned when a `SubjectAccessReview` is created) has two fields express all the possibles results.
-The fields are `allowed` and `denied`.

-The `denied` field is used to short-circuit the authorization flow.
-This means that, if any plugin return it `denied: true`, the authorization immediately forbid the request.
-And the `allowed` fields is to allow an operation right away.
-However, if the plugin does not allow or deny the request, but it wants to give the opportunity to other plugins to authorize, it returns `denied: false` or unset and return `allowed:false`.

-These are the possible outcome after all the authorization plugins run:

-- `{allowed: true, denied: false}`: some plugin allowed the request.
-Any remain plugins are skipped
-- `{allowed: false, denied: true}`: some plugin explicit denied the request.
-  Any remain plugins are skipped
-- `{allowed: false, denied: false}` : all authorizers abstain a response to the request.

-> [!IMPORTANT]
->
-> - `{allowed: true, denied: true}` : this is not allowed.
-Both fields are mutual
->   exclusive

-This policy **only** cares about the `allowed` field.
-Because this are the field that show that the operation under evaluation is permitted.
-Therefore, this is the case where the admission request should be rejected.
-All the other scenarios, are ignored by the policy and the admission request is accepted.

 ## Example